osageorange/pages-test/PEP.md

 ## Aim 5: Publish Tutorial Code

-1. Share GitLab repo via Zenodo
+**Host repo for tutorial on GitHub**

+1. Show a rendered HTML with code and results
+2. Link to repo from FlowKit tutorials
+3. Post final files on Zenodo
     - Include copy of data files?
     - Publish Qmd document or just link to GitLab repo with rendered Qmd

 # Appendix